w1nte/bachelor-thesis-asp-upms-tuning/README.md

 # Tuning of Answer-Set-Programming Encoded Scheduling Problems
 This is the repository of my bachelor thesis.
-This work deals with tuning of parallel machine scheduling with sequence-dependent setup times and release dates.
+This work deals with tuning of *parallel machine scheduling with sequence-dependent setup times and release dates*.
 We use *Answer-Set-Programming* (ASP) with the solver [clingo](https://potassco.org/clingo/) to determine a minimal schedule under makespan objective.
-This repository contains all our approaches to improve the speed for finding an optimal solution.
+This repository contains all our approaches to enhance parallel machine scheduling with ASP.

 ## Repository Structure